 - The board and/or paper to write on.
 Essential.
 Easy to use.

-i) Now matter what book you're using, YOU as the teacher have the control.
+- No matter what book you're using, YOU as the teacher have the control.
 Don't be a slave to the curriculum.
 You can skip pages, rearrange the order in which to teach the material, supplement it, and so on.

-ii) Don't despair if the book you're using doesn't seem to be the perfect choice for your student.
+- Don't despair if the book you're using doesn't seem to be the perfect choice for your student.
 You can quite likely sell it on homeschool swap boards, and buy some other one.

-Some very helpful manipulatives are
+Some very helpful manipulatives are:

-- A 100-bead basic abacus
+- a 100-bead basic abacus

 These are, obviously, too many to even start listing.

-- Some game or games are good for drilling basic facts.
-Games are nice for about any topic.
-Here's one that I played with playing cards with my dd; and now she seems to have learned the sums that add to 10.
+- A game or games are good for drilling basic facts.
+In fact, games are nice for reinforcing just about any math topic.
+I played "10 Out" card game with my daughter, and she seemed to learn the sums that add to 10 just by playing that game.
 And here's a game that's worth 1000 worksheets.

-Habit 4: Living and Loving Math
+Principle 4: Living and Loving Math

 You are the teacher.
 You show the way - also with your attitudes, your way of life.